Southwest USA - 10 Day Winter Itinerary

 The national parks of northern Arizona and southern Utah are traditionally thought of as summer destinations.
 When we were planning this trip my boyfriend expressed his disappointment that he wouldn't get those classic views.
 In reality though, the southwest in the winter is beautiful in its own right and should be on anyone's bucket list.

-We completed this itinerary in late December 2019.
+We completed this road trip in late December 2019.
 For us it was cheaper to fly into Las Vegas, but this route could be tweaked to fly into Phoenix instead.
 To fit everything into 10 days this itinerary requires some heavy driving days.
 So if you want a less packed schedule with a more leisurely pace, you might want to extend the trip to 2 weeks.
 You will be driving through high elevations so be prepared for snowy and icy conditions on the roads.
 Most of the roads are regularly plowed and deiced.
 The only place where this wasn't the case was some of the smaller roads leading into Monument Valley.
 Pack layers and a good pair of waterproof boots with tread.

 Since you will be visiting several federally managed parks, I recommend the America the Beautiful annual pass, which was $80 when I went.
 You can buy this pass online in advance or at the ticket booth of the first national park you visit.